Portland Attorney Brian Wheeler Affordable Bankruptcy

 If you do, the money may no longer be protected.
 Talk with your lawyer about this if you really need to withdraw some money.

-Don’t file bankruptcy if you are expecting a large tax refund.
+Be careful if you are expecting a large tax refund.

 A lot of people put their name on their elderly parent’s account “just in case.”
 This is usually a bad idea.
 If you want to be able to help mom or dad in case of disability or illness, a power of attorney is probably a better choice.
+I have seen a bank freeze a parent’s account and then send all of the money to my client’s bankruptcy trustee.
+The money should get refunded once the trustee is satisfied that it is not the bankruptcy filer’s money, but it can take a while.

 Don’t get married or move in with someone, especially if that person has a high income.